Torrent (1926 film): Reception

-Variety reviewed the film and described Garbo in her debut as " a girl with everything, looks, acting ability and personality".
+Variety reviewed the film and described Garbo in her American debut as " a girl with everything, looks, acting ability and personality".
 The film grossed $460,000 in the USA and $208,000 internationally, it grossed $668,000 worldwide, netting a $126,000 profit for MGM.
 Louis B. Mayer's initial instinct about the actress's ability paid off, and the film was a success.
 Torrent was released on DVD in 2011 as part of the Warner Archive Collection.